 - If the taxpayer has experienced a delay of over 30 days without resolution.

 - If the tax laws impede the taxpayer’s rights.

 The easiest way to receive an advocate is to ask the IRS representative you are currently speaking with to fill out Form 911 on your behalf.
 You can complete the form on your own as well.

 You can also call the service directly at 877-777-4778 to ensure you qualify, and they will have you complete Form 911 if you haven’t already.
-You will be directed to contact your state’s taxpayer advocate office, which you can find using this directory.
+You will be directed to contact your state’s taxpayer advocate office.
 Fax Form 911 to your state’s taxpayer advocate office or call them directly for more information.

 With a taxpayer advocate on your side, your case will be prioritized and you should receive a resolution quicker than you would otherwise.
 In the best case scenario I’ve seen so far, the advocate was able to have the IRS release the taxpayer’s credit within three days, but the success rate will be determined by how your documentation supports your claim.